I have tried a lot of things to fix my WMI. What else can I try to avoid reinstalling Windows?

 wmiadap /r

-The resync performance counters option
+Resynchronize performance counters

 The winmgmt console program offers another way of getting corrupted performance counters back on track.